 All work and no play will make you less productive

 As older adults, we don’t have to work ourselves to death anymore.
-But no matter how old you are, it’s important to incorporate enjoyment into your day.
+But no matter your age, it’s important to incorporate enjoyment into your day.
 Taking time to play makes you more creative and keeps you connected to your environment.
 Take a walk to clear your head, work in your garden, talk to family, play with your pet, take a virtual travel experience, take online classes, or whatever else gives you pleasure.

 It’s a balancing act